Azure/azure-cosmos-dotnet-templates/Templates/APIForMongoDBQuickstart-WebAPI/README.md

 ### Load sample data

-Use [mongoimport](https://docs.mongodb.com/database-tools/mongoimport/#mongodb-binary-bin.mongoimport) to load the sample products provided in the `Data` folder of this repository.
+Use [mongoimport](https://docs.mongodb.com/database-tools/mongoimport/#mongodb-binary-bin.mongoimport) to load the sample products provided in the `Data` folder of this project.
 Mongoimport is a command line tool that allows you to easily import small amounts of JSON, CSV or TSV data.
-[Download](https://www.mongodb.com/try/download/database-tools) the tool and run the following from the root of this repository to load the sample data.
+[Download](https://www.mongodb.com/try/download/database-tools) the tool and run the following from the root folder to load the sample data.
 Update the host, port, username, and password with values from the Connection String left navigation blade in the Azure portal.
 Be sure to also update the database and collection names if you named yours differently.

 ```cmd
 mongoimport --host <HOST>:<PORT> -u <USERNAME> -p <PASSWORD> --db cosmicworks --collection products --ssl --jsonArray --writeConcern="{w:0}" --file Data/products.json